DennisSchulmeister/MiniClavier/puredata/README.md

 There are many ways to avoid aliasing in digital synthesizers, with a popular algorithm being the relatively light-weight PolyPLEP.
-Unfortunately PD doesn't include band-limited oscilators and evaluating expressions at audio rate seems to costly for this synthesizer, that is already stretching the limits of what performance PD can deliver (running on a single core etc.).
+Unfortunately PD doesn't include band-limited oscillators and evaluating expressions at audio rate seems to costly for this synthesizer, that is already stretching the limits of what performance PD can deliver (running on a single core etc.).

-Therefor we use the same trick as was used on the Korg DW-8000 in the mid-80s.
+Therefore, we use the same trick as was used on the Korg DW-8000 in the mid-80s.
-We pre-calculate bandlimited waveforms with fourier synthesis, calculating one wavetable per octave, limiting the top harmonic to the nyquist frequency.
+We pre-calculate band-limited waveforms with Fourier synthesis, calculating one wavetable per octave, limiting the top harmonic to the Nyquist frequency.
 This should eliminate aliasing completely with a trade-off in memory and sonic quality.
-The sonic quality trade-off is that the wavetables are only calculated per octave and not per semi-tone, therefor not utilysing the full harmonic spectrum that would be possible for each note.
-In practice the difference should be almost unnoticable, though.
+The sonic quality trade-off is that the wavetables are only calculated per octave and not per semi-tone, therefore not utilising the full harmonic spectrum that would be possible for each note.
+In practice the difference should be almost unnoticeable, though.

 More to come
 ------------